Baked Sweet Potato Fries

 Baked sweet potato fries on a baking sheet

-So many foods are more delicious in fry form, and sweet potatoes are no exception!
-I’ve tried different methods for getting crisp sweet potatoes, from soaking the potatoes, to leaving them in the oven after cooking with the oven door open to baking them with their skin on.
-And this method is the easiest, most practical and with the most consistent results.
+I’ve tried soo many different methods for getting crispy sweet potato fries, from soaking the potatoes to leaving them in the oven after cooking with the oven door open to baking them with their skin on.
+And this method of baking sweet potato fries is by far the easiest, most practical way with the most consistent results.

 How to make baked sweet potato fries